Your guide to learning to drive in Swindon

 2. Beware of terms and conditions

 Some driving schools in Swindon won’t accept responsibility if you overpay for a driving lesson.
 So you could end up accidentally spending more than you need to.
-Make sure to read the terms and conditions carefully to make sure that won't happen to you.
+Make sure to read the terms and conditions carefully to make sure that won't happen to you and you're not caught out by any other nasty surprises.

 You’ll want a good relationship with your instructor to get the most out of your learning experience.
 For this reason, you might want to change instructors if any issues emerge.
 Not all driving schools in Swindon are clear about if and how you can switch instructors, so it’s worth looking into a school’s switching policies before you commit to it.